 The more valuable your property, the more you pay.
 That doesn’t mean you shouldn’t repair or upgrade your home when possible (in fact, you may qualify for free home improvements)!

 The local government sets the rate and uses the money for education, emergency services, and parks and libraries (you can get more free stuff at the library!).
 Property tax payments are typically included in your mortgage payments and then paid twice per year to your local government.
 However, you can get either partial or full property tax relief to bring that bill down and save you money.

-Got other Frequently Asked Questions about property tax relief.
+Got other Frequently Asked Questions about property tax relief?

-We all hate paying too much taxes.
+We all hate paying too many taxes.
 Lowering your bill may take time and paperwork, but it is worth the money you will save.
 Property tax relief is based on your county and state.
 Your county may have property tax relief for widows, volunteer firefighters, and much much more.
 Here are five common ways to get property tax relief.